pikapoool/ngx-from-ng/README.md

 # ngx-from-ng
-using ngx components from ng project
+example how to update AngularJx project: use AngularX components from AngularJx project and and vice versa